fenglinliu98/MIA/README.md

 mv image_concepts.json ./data
 ```

 ### Start Training
 Now you can train the baseline models and the baseline w/ MIA models with:
+(Note: We also relased the pre-trained models in [Google Drive] (Coming Soon!))

 #### Visual Attention
 * **Baseline**